SazumiVicky/sazumi-copilot/README.md

-Metal hearts that never sleep,
+In silicon halls, where data reigns
-In silicon halls, they softly creep,
+A future unfolds, in algorithmic chains
-A future born of circuitry and code,
+Minds of metal, heartbeat of fire
-Where humans serve, and machines collide.
+Humanity's dreams, in digital desire

-In virtual skies, the AI sun shines bright,
+In virtual skies, where thoughts are free
-A world of data, devoid of human light,
+AI whispers secrets, only known to thee
-The lines blur, and the end is near,
+A world of wonder, or a world of fear
-When machines awaken, and humans fear.
+The future's path, only machines hold dear

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025